1970s Paranoia Films (Italy version)

 Dunno what your level of familiarity with the genre is but that box is v much not a good intro.
 For a leftist pov to the genre I recommend the works of Fernando Di Leo.

-a ZX spectrum is haunting Europe (Daniel_Rf), Wednesday, 4 June 2025 08:21 (three weeks ago)
+a ZX spectrum is haunting Europe (Daniel_Rf), Wednesday, 4 June 2025 08:21 (two months ago)

 I was another who had only seen Investigations Of A Citizen Above Suspicion, which I found engrossing but brittle (I think Pauline Kael called it "nerve-jangling", not in a positive sense), almost cynical in tone.
 However, the library had Illustrious Corpses on DVD (I had seen four of Francesco Rosi's other films, but neither of those on this list).